ExtraTNT/Haskell-Exercise/README.md

 based on the work of Simon Thompson

 setupScript creates a working development environment on debian (at least last time it did it)

+Run `ghci PicturesSVG.hs` to run functions from the PicturesSVG project